Qbus-iot/home-assistant.io/source/_integrations/qbus.markdown

 ## Data updates

-All data from **Qbus** devices are pushed to Home Assistant over MQTT.
+All data from **Qbus** entities are pushed to Home Assistant over MQTT.

 ## Known limitations